Leger Douzable

-Leger Douzable Jr. (born May 31, 1986) is an American football defensive end who is currently a free agent.
+Leger Douzable Jr. (born May 31, 1986) is an American former professional football defensive end and sports commentator.
 He was signed by the Minnesota Vikings as an undrafted free agent in 2008.
 He played college football at UCF.
-Douzable has also played for the New York Giants, Jacksonville Jaguars, St. Louis Rams, Detroit Lions, Tennessee Titans, New York Jets, Buffalo Bills, and San Francisco 49ers.
+Douzable was also a member of the New York Giants, St. Louis Rams, Detroit Lions, Jacksonville Jaguars, Tennessee Titans, New York Jets, Buffalo Bills, and San Francisco 49ers.

-Early years
+Early life

 He was a 2-year letter winner at Alonso High School in Tampa.
 As a senior, he finished with 50 tackles and 10 sacks and also returned an interception for a touchdown along with blocking two field goals and forcing two fumbles.
 He was a second-team All-County selection as a senior.

 College career

 Douzable ended his 2007 season with 49 tackles and seven sacks, bringing his career totals to 102 tackles and 14 sacks and was awarded first-team All-Conference USA.
 In 2006, he made nine starts and saw action in all 12 games, splitting time between defensive tackle and defensive end.
 He was third-team All-Conference USA after leading the team with seven sacks and 10½ tackles for loss.
 In 2005, he played in 12 games, including one start as a sophomore, and ended the season with 17 tackles and two tackles for loss.
 In 2004, he played in all 11 games as a true freshman at defensive tackle and ended the season with four total tackles.